Past Regional Work

 • major land and water uses influencing fisheries production within the habitat management area, and

-• watershed management issues and recommendations for all the sub-drainage areas.
+• watershed management issues and recommendations for all the sub-drainage areas

 Resource managers in all orders of government, as well as stewardship and conservation organizations, have used the Strategic Review to inform decision-making and help prioritize their work.
 It is hoped the updated version will continue to prove a valuable resource.

-In 2015 he Fraser Basin Council contracted Ecoscape Environmental Consultants Ltd. to complete a comprehensive inventory of the South Thompson/Thompson River from Little Shuswap Lake (Chase) downstream to Kamloops Lake and to subsequently complete an aquatic habitat index.
+In 2015 the Fraser Basin Council contracted Ecoscape Environmental Consultants Ltd. to complete a comprehensive inventory of the South Thompson/Thompson River from Little Shuswap Lake (Chase) downstream to Kamloops Lake and to subsequently complete an aquatic habitat index.

 FBC managed this project on behalf of the Thompson-Nicola Regional District (TNRD), City of Kamloops, Adams Lake Indian Band and Tk’emlups te Secwepemc.
-The project was funded by the TNRD and the Government of Canada through the National Conservation Plan.
+The work was funded by the TNRD and the Government of Canada through the National Conservation Plan.

 In July 2015 a multi-interest Nicola Lake Steering Committee, which was overseeing implementation of an Nicola Lake Action Plan, decided that it should expand its terms of reference to address issues affecting the whole of the Nicola watershed.
-The Nicola Steering Committee oversaw several projects in 2015-2016 to benefit the watershed — in particular, development of a Nicola Water Management Tool (NWMT)
+The Nicola Steering Committee oversaw several projects in 2015-2016 to benefit the watershed — in particular, development of a Nicola Water Management Tool (NWMT).

 The Fraser Basin Council and Fisheries and Oceans Canada hosted very popular annual BC Interior Stewardship Workshops between 2005 and 2015.
 These brought together government employees, watershed stewards, agricultural and other industry representatives from across the region to learn, network and get out in the field to advance their understanding of ecosystem monitoring, conservation and restoration.

-A highlight was annual presentation of the Fraser Basin Council’s BC Interior Stewardship Award for Ecosystem Excellence.
+A highlight was the annual presentation of the Fraser Basin Council’s BC Interior Stewardship Award for Ecosystem Excellence.

-Our congratulations to the Award recipients through the years!
+Congratulations to the Award recipients through the years!

-2015 — Adams River Salmon Society
+• 2015 — Adams River Salmon Society

-2014 — Neil Brookes
+• 2014 — Neil Brookes

-2013 — Wayne Salewski
+• 2013 — Wayne Salewski

-2012 — Harold Ridgway
+• 2012 — Harold Ridgway

-2011 — Tracy Bond
+• 2011 — Tracy Bond

-2010 — Mike Wallis (Individual Award)
+• 2010 — Mike Wallis (2010 Individual Award)

-2010 — Cayoose Creek First Nation/ St’at’imc (Organization Award)
+• 2010 — Cayoose Creek First Nation/ St’at’imc (2010 Organization Award)

-2009 — Tom Minor
+• 2009 — Tom Minor

-2008 — Dora McMillan
+• 2008 — Dora McMillan

-2007 — Jamie Felhauer
+• 2007 — Jamie Felhauer

-• Water Quality (e.g., sediment, nutrient levels, pollution, septic systems, sanitation practices)
+• Water quality (e.g., sediment, nutrient levels, pollution, septic systems, sanitation practices)

-• Water Quantity (e.g., water withdrawals, lake levels)
+• Water quantity (e.g., water withdrawals, lake levels)

 • Fish & Wildlife (e.g., bird habitat, fish habitat, stocking and populations, fishing regulations, species at risk)